 May 11, 2020

 It's a great question.

-At Tithe.ly, we've seen thousands of websites and we've seen thousands of really, really bad websites.
+At Tithe.ly, we've seen thousands of websites and church website builders.
+And we've seen thousands of really, really bad websites.
 So it's one of those things where many times churches are getting their websites built by maybe a volunteer.
 So they're trying to get a great website on a dime, which makes sense, but often they end up with something that's subpar and then it exists for a long time.
 A church may hold onto this website for 10 years without touching it.
 Church websites can be really, really bad.

 It’s important to have this philosophy about your church website:

 The opportunity in church websites is for the first time visitor.

 We have a clear thought process on websites at Tithe.ly, which is that church websites are for visitors and mobile apps are for members.
 Your website needs to be built to engage the people that are looking to find a church in their community.

 A great church website can make it easy for community members to find upcoming events and service times, which will lead to growth.